 Have we given place to religious spirits that skew us off our course into God’s presence and cage us from pursuing Relationship freely and fully?

-What is it we are actually doing when we assemble together?
-Do we worship in spirit and in truth (John 4:23-24) or are we running through a religious routine and schedule absent of the Presence of God?
+And what is it we are actually doing when we assemble together?
+Do we worship in spirit and in truth (John 4:23-24) or are we running through a religious routine absent of the Presence of God?

 If we turn aside from pursuing pure Relationship and become ensnared by Religion, we have lost our way.
 If we give place to religious spirits instead of the Holy Spirit, then we are practicing an idolatrous form of counterfeit “christianity” and have become the modern fulfilment of Isaiah 1:21, “See how the faithful city has become a harlot!
 She was once full of justice; righteousness used to dwell in her…”